grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 ### `line_too_long`

 This error occurs when a log line exceeds the maximum allowable length in bytes.
+The HTTP response will include the stream to which the offending log line belongs as well as its size in bytes.

 This value can be modified globally in the [`limits_config`](https://grafana.com/docs/loki/latest/configuration/#limits_config) block, or on a per-tenant basis in the [runtime overrides](https://grafana.com/docs/loki/latest/configuration/#runtime-configuration-file) file.
 To increase the maximum line size, adjust `max_line_size`.
-Alternatively, logs can be truncated if they exceed the maximum length in bytes with `max_line_size_truncate`.
+We recommend that you do not increase this value above 256kb for performance reasons.
+Alternatively, Loki can be configured to ingest truncated versions of log lines over the length limit by using the `max_line_size_truncate` option.

 | Property                | Value            |
 |-------------------------|------------------|